 Dr Katharine Stone (Consultant Physiotherapist), Cornwall Foundation Partnership NHS Trust

-This three year study has been funded by a grant from the National Institute for Health Research, Clinical Doctoral Research Fellowship Award ICA-CDRF- 2015-01-044.
+This three year trial has been funded by a grant from the National Institute for Health Research, Clinical Doctoral Research Fellowship Award ICA-CDRF- 2015-01-044.

 Trial Sponsor: Royal Cornwall Hospitals NHS Trust